emilazy/gixy/README.md

 ```

 # Usage
-By default Gixy will try to analyze Nginx configuration placed in `/etc/nginx/nginx.conf`.
+By default, Gixy will try to analyze Nginx configuration placed in `/etc/nginx/nginx.conf`.

 But you can always specify needed path:
 ```